Chewing Gum During Pregnancy – Is It Safe?

 - Precautions Pregnant Women Should Keep in Mind While Chewing Gum

-Can You Chew Gums in Pregnancy?
+Can You Chew Gum During Pregnancy?

 What Is Chewing Gum Made of?

-Benefits of Chewing Gums While Pregnant
+Benefits of Chewing Gum While Pregnant

 If you are pregnant, you can expect the following benefits from chewing gum.

 - Pregnant mothers keep undergoing repeated instances of heartburn after a meal.
-By chewing on a gum, the saliva production in the mouth increases, which finds its way into the stomach and helps in countering any residual stomach acid.
+By chewing on gum, the saliva production in the mouth increases, which finds its way into the stomach and helps in countering any residual stomach acid.

-Harmful Effects of Chewing Gums During Pregnancy
+Harmful Effects of Chewing Gum During Pregnancy

 While there are benefits, chewing gum during pregnancy also comes with its own caveats.
 Here are the side effects of chewing gum during pregnancy:

 - The artificially sweetened gums and flavours can be directly responsible for causing dental issues and can be quite an irritation during pregnancy.